 Pelasgia: Home of the Pelasgians

 Pelasgia was the area dwelt in by the ancient nation of Pelasgians.
 It was a town under the territory of Phthiotis, Greece until 2011 when the local administration was reformed and it became a municipality unit of the city of Stylida.

-Pelasgians were thought to be a group of people that came from the north, entered into Pelaponnesus and inhabited the lands around the east of Mediterranean and also Sicily, Lamapadusa, etc.
+Pelasgians were thought to be a group of people that came from the north, entered into Peloponnesus and inhabited the lands around the east of Mediterranean and also Sicily, Lampedusa, etc.

 They were the ancient dwellers of the Aegean Sea.
 There were also accounts saying that a huge portion of Greece was occupied by the Pelasgians before it was Hellenized pointing to the Ionians of the 5th century BC.
 But the languages or dialects they used were referred to as barbaric by the later Greeks.

 Modern day excavations in the ancient cities inhabited by the Pelasgians such as Thessaly, Attica, and Lemnos reveal the things believed to have belonged to the Pelasgians.